TaterOh/02-Space-Shooter/README.md

 The explosion spritesheet was released into the public domain by StumpyStrust.

 The background was provided by ESA/Hubble & NASA.
+## Features
+Added friction to the ship for better handling.

+A Background image.

+A moving camera.
 ## References
 Asteroids, Atari, Inc., November 1979
 ## Future Development